gomezcuba/CASTRO-5G/README.md

 ### Folder structure

-* Drafts contains independen tests with the intent of rapid testing of mathematical expressions before they are embedded in the project
+* Drafts contains independent tests with the intent of rapid testing of mathematical expressions before they are embedded in the project

 * Examples contains python scripts that demonstrate the characteristics of the simulator